jfelipearaujo/plantuml-install/README.md

 After that, I recommend this VS Code extension [PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml).

-To test, open an *.puml file and press Alt+D to see the preview :)
+To test, open a *.puml file and press Alt+D to see the preview :)